elunna/nerfhack-changelog/README.md

 * Casting your **special spell** also grants a retention bonus of 500 turns no matter what role you are

 ### Other spellcasting changes
-* Removed the spellbook of identify (xnh)
+* Removed the spellbook of identify (xNetHack)
 * Wielding a quarterstaff provides a small bonus to spellcasting (about a 1/3rd of the bonus a robe confers) (Fourk)
-* Hungerless casting ignores too hungry to cast penalty (xnh)
+* Hungerless casting ignores too hungry to cast penalty (xNetHack)
-* Spellbooks' weight is directly related to their level (xnh)
+* Spellbooks' weight is directly related to their level (xNetHack)
-* When casting a SKILLED attack spell, you can choose to cast basic fireball or cone of cold (xnh/dnh)
+* When casting a SKILLED attack spell, you can choose to cast basic fireball or cone of cold (xNetHack/dnh)
 * You get a 100 turn reminder for spells that are close to fading away
-* Spellcasting no longer exercises wisdom (FIQ)
+* Spellcasting no longer exercises wisdom (FIQHack)
 * Total hungerless casting is not possible anymore and the intelligence requirements have been increased.
-(FIQ)
+(FIQHack)
 * Only primary spellcasters can receive divine spellbook gifts
 * Spellbooks can generate pre-read
 * Display a single accurate spellcasting retention percentage in the spellbook list